 Bottom line

 The honest aws cloud practitioner salary answer is not a single credential number.
 It is a role and location question.
-AWS Cloud Practitioner may help you signal preparation for Cloud Support Associate, Cloud Engineer, Network Security Engineer, but BLS pay belongs to the occupation, not the badge.
+AWS Cloud Practitioner may help you signal preparation for Cloud Support Associate, Cloud Engineer, Technical Support Engineer, but BLS pay belongs to the occupation, not the badge.
 Use occupation pay, metro context, employer wording, and your own proof of work before trusting a salary headline.

 Frequently asked questions